nprapps/nprapps.github.com/_posts/2012-09-20-npr-news-apps-blog.markdown

 We've created a GitHub repo called "[nprapps.github.com](https://github.com/nprapps/nprapps.github.com)".
 Inside that directory on your local machine, run <code>jekyll</code>.
 That will build the side.
 As you edit, the site will be automatically rebuilt, a process you'll notice in the Terminal.
 To see the site running locally, execute <code>jekyll --server</code>, and the point your browsers to <code>localhost:4000</code>.

-When you're satisfied with your post, commit the code and run <code>git push</code>.
+When you're satisfied with your post, commit the code and run <code>git push</code>, and the site will be updated soon after.